Who will make a bigger impact in AFC South, Malcolm Butler or Tyrann Mathieu?

 The 2017 Jacksonville Jaguars set the standard for secondary play in the AFC South.
-It began by signing A.J.
+It began with the signing of A.J.
 Bouye and Barry Church in free agency to add to an already solid collection of talent.
 The Jaguars were the perfect example of how a successful free-agency period can help lead a team to much greener pastures.

 This offseason, most of the division attempted to follow suit, making splashy secondary moves.
 The Tennessee Titans signed former Patriots cornerback Malcolm Butler to a five-year, $61.25 million deal, and the Houston Texans signed former Cardinals safety Tyrann Mathieu to a one-year, $7 million deal.